Speech and Language Clinics clinical practicum

-The outpatient clinic is scheduled on Monday/Wednesday or Tuesday/Thursday between 4 and 6:30 p.m.
-Appointments are scheduled one to two times per week for 45 to 60-minute sessions.
+The outpatient clinic is scheduled on Monday between 3 and 7 p.m.
+Appointments are scheduled once per week for 50-minute sessions.
 Schedules are based on the needs of the client and family as well as the available openings in the program.

 The clinic serves approximately 40 clients each semester.
 The outpatient clinic also offers specialized programs for autism, stuttering, hearing loss, speech sound disorders, language disorders and pediatric feeding disorders.

 - Speech Therapy and Education Program for Stroke Survivors Clinic (STEPSS)

 The STEPSS clinic serves adult clients who have suffered some type of acquired neurological damage.
 Common diagnoses may include stroke, traumatic brain injury, or progressive neurological diseases such as Parkinson's disease or multiple sclerosis.

 Specialized small group intervention programs are also offered for clients with chronic long-term communication impairments.
 Clinicians and clients in the STEPSS program hold an "end of the semester" potluck luncheon each semester.
 This luncheon provides an opportunity for the CSD faculty and staff to interact with the STEPSS clients and their families.
 It also offers an opportunity for clinicians to meet STEPSS clients prior to the start of the Winter and Spring Summer Terms.
 Our group sessions are designed to address the needs of clients at varying levels of communication recovery.

 The STEPSS program serves approximately 40 to 50 adult clients each semester.

 This clinic is scheduled on Mondays and Wednesdays between 9 a.m. and 3 p.m.
 Appointments are scheduled on the hour and are 50 minutes in duration.
 Large group sessions are offered on Wednesdays.